CAF-SEMC-2011/AOSP_manifests/README.md

-This is manifest needed to build CAF Kitkat ROM for SEMC mogami.
+This is manifest needed to build AOSP Kitkat ROM for SEMC mogami.